SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 long as we have credits, meaning that we can both scale horizontally (run more experiments) and vertically (run longer experiments).

 We are going to check out two ways of running our experiments.
-First we are going to return to the Compute Engine service because it gives the most simple form of scaling of experiments.
-That is: we create a VM with a appropriate docker image, we start it and login to the VM and we run our experiments.
-It is possible for most people to run a couple of experiments in parallel this way.
-However, what if there was an abstract layer that automatically created VM for us, lunched our experiments and the close the VM afterwards?
+First, we are going to return to the Compute Engine service because it gives the most simple form of scaling of experiments.
+That is: we create a VM with an appropriate docker image, start it, log into the VM and run our experiments.
+Most people can run a couple of experiments in parallel this way.
+However, what if there was an abstract layer that automatically created VM for us, launched our experiments and then closed the VM afterwards?

-This is where Vertex AI service comes into play.
+This is where [Vertex AI](https://cloud.google.com/vertex-ai/docs) service comes into play.
 This is a dedicated service for handling ML models in GCP in the cloud.
 Vertex AI is in principal and end-to-end service that can take care of everything machine learning related in the cloud.
-In this course we are primarily focused on just the training of our models, and then use other services for different parts of our pipeline.
+In this course, we are primarily focused on just the training of our models, and then use other services for different parts of our pipeline.

 ### ❔ Exercises

-1. Lets start by see how we could train a model using Pytorch using the Compute Engine service:
+1. Let's start by going through how we could train a model using Pytorch using the Compute Engine service:

-    1. Start by creating a appropriate VM.
-If you want to start a VM that have Pytorch pre-installed with only CPU support you can run the following command
+    1. Start by creating an appropriate VM.
+If you want to start a VM that has Pytorch pre-installed with only CPU support you can run the following command

         ```bash